The Hive (Cela novel): Time

-The events of La Colmena occur in three days in December 1943, a date deduced from a news story which Rómulo the bookseller reads in a newspaper, where Martín Marco's proclamation also appears.
+The events of La Colmena occur in three days in December 1943, a date deduced from a news story which Rómulo the bookseller reads in a newspaper, where the announcement concerning Martín Marco also appears.
 The newspaper also informs us of the Tehran conference between the world leaders.
 However, because there are no more facts, the time of the story is offered to the reader in a vague manner: it is set in the first years of post war Spain, and in fact it could have been set anywhere between 1941 and 1945.

 The duration of the story is brief as everything happens over the course of three days.
 The first six chapters happen in two days and the last occurs three or four days later.
 But the most significant thing is the chronological disorder, as facts are not told in the manner which they happen.
 If you were to read the novel in a traditional manner, you would need to re-order the chapters in the following order: I, II, IV, VI, III, V, Final.